qiugh/taskager/README.md

 # Taskager - Simple Task Manager

-It's a manager for controlling execution of task in frequency and concurrency.
+It's a manager for controlling execution of tasks in frequency and concurrency.

 ***